johankraft/DevAlertDemoSTM32L475/README.md

 ![DevAlert overview and desktop tools for evaluation account](https://percepio.com/github_images/DA-tools-overview.png)

+This is a quite detailed explaination and may look complicated, but it is very automated and easy to use.
+You simply log in to the dashboard at https://devalert.io, click on a payload (core dump or trace) and within a few seconds a local tool opens and shows you the data.
+But to configure the desktop tools you need to understand a bit about how it works.

-This involves four parts:
+This involves five parts:
 1. The device library (DFM) that emit "alerts" when called from the application code.
 An alert provides diagnostic payloads such as core dumps and traces.
 This is demonstrated in this project as explained in [The Demo Code](#The-Demo-Code) with links to important parts of the code.

 2. The DevAlert service, hosted by Percepio.
 This provides a dashboard in your web browser with links to the diagnostic payloads.
 This is found at https://devalert.io and you can sign up for a free evaluation at https://devalert.io/auth/signup.

 3. The DevAlert backend storage, where the uploaded alerts are stored.
 The evaluation accounts include Percepio-hosted storage to make it easier to get started.
 Production accounts can be configured to use your own AWS account as backend for maximum privacy and data control.

-4. Desktop tools for downloading and also uploading alert data.
-The download is explained in [Analyzing Alerts from the DevAlert Dashboard](#Analyzing-Alerts-from-the-DevAlert-Dashboard).
-Alerts can be uploaded to the DevAlert backend in several ways.
-This demo project demonstrates [direct upload using AWS IoT Core/MQTT](#Uploading-via-AWS-IoT-Core) and indirect upload using a serial connection together with the [DevAlert upload tools](#Uploading-via-a-Serial-Connection).
-The latter allows for using DevAlert also on device lacking direct cloud connectivity.
-This is an easy way to get started with DevAlert as you only need a UART/serial port to transfer the data to an internet-connected computer running the DevAlert upload tool.
+4. The download from the backend storage to your local computer is provided by the DevAlert Dispatcher tool, as explained in [Analyzing Alerts from the DevAlert Dashboard](#Analyzing-Alerts-from-the-DevAlert-Dashboard).
+This allows for using your own backend, seperated from the DevAlert service.

+5. Alerts can be uploaded to the backend storage in different ways.
+This demo project demonstrates two methods, [direct upload using AWS IoT Core/MQTT](#Uploading-via-AWS-IoT-Core) and indirect upload using a serial connection together with the [DevAlert upload tools](#Uploading-via-a-Serial-Connection).
+The latter allows for using DevAlert also on device lacking cloud connectivity.
+This is also the easiest way to get started with DevAlert for evaluation.

 ### DevAlert with AWS IoT Core